zeroentropy-ai/zbench/README.md

 > Graphs showing pairwise comparisons.
 The color at (i, j) / (j, i) is based on inferencing the Ensemble of LLMs for d_i and d_j.
 The first matrix is when the indices are sorted by hybrid search.
 Horizontal lines of strong red indicate bad documents, horizontal lines of strong green indicate good documents.
 When we sort by zELO, we get an almost perfect triangular matrix.

 The strong self-consistency of the matrix when sorting by ELO scores indicates the strength of this method.
 However, this would take O(N^2) Inferences to populate this matrix.
-Instead, we can employ an optimized sparse sampling strategy that only samples each document at most 4 times, while still recovering precise zELOs that are within a small error from the zELO induced by the dense matrix.
+Instead, we can employ an optimized sparse sampling strategy that only inferences the ensemble 4 times per document, while still recovering precise zELOs that are within a small error from the zELO induced by the dense matrix.

 <img width="677" height="288" alt="image" src="https://github.com/user-attachments/assets/4731f849-e81f-40bd-a211-fd6f273f1f84" />

 These zELO scores provide an extremely strong indicator of underlying relevancy, rivaling human annotations in many of our internal ablations, while being orders of magnitude cheaper.

 > This method is expected to cost ~$20 / 1000 inferences.
 And, we inference 4 times per query-document pair.
 For example, 100 queries with K=25, would cost 100 * 25 * 4 * $20 / 1000 = $200 in calls to OpenAI/Anthropic/Gemini.
+Note that since each inference involves two documents, each document is involved in ~8 pairwise comparisons.

 Additionally, it's highly interpretable.
-When analyzing the results, you can pick a particular document, and then print out the ~4 pairwise comparisons that involved that document, in order to analyze the ensemble's annotations manually.
+When analyzing the results, you can pick a particular document, and then print out the ~8 pairwise comparisons that involved that document, in order to analyze the ensemble's annotations manually.
 This can done to understand failure modes of your existing retrieval system.
 Or, if you disagree with the annotations, it can be used to drive any custom prompt engineering of the Ensemble.

 ## Setup